-Sorry for the background noise, but that's the way this particular report appears online, in the Town Report project at Fogler Library at the University of Maine.
+From the Town Report project at Fogler Library at the University of Maine:

 One member, the only male of the group of five photographs, did possibly attend the University of Maine, assuming George Gould who lived at Stillwater, Maine, a village in Old Town, Maine, adjacent to Orono, was George Pendleton Gould.

-I believe the Alice Perkins pictured above is Alice A. Perkins, who was born abt 1867 at Orono, Maine, the daughter of Albert D. and Amanda C. (Page) Perkins, both Orono natives.
+I believe the Alice Perkins pictured above is Alice A. Perkins, who was born about 1867 at Orono, Maine, the daughter of Albert D. and Amanda C. (Page) Perkins, both Orono natives.

 Alice may have sought higher education after her high school graduation, but her name doesn't appear among students at the nearby University of Maine.

 On 30 May 1896 at Old Town, Maine, Alice A. Perkins married Charles W. Hayes, son of William M. and Laura J. (Collins) Hayes of Old Town.
 Charles was born about 1858 at Old Town, Maine.

 Sadly, less than a year later, Alice A. (Perkins) Hayes died of "nervous prostration", on 1 March 1897 at Orono, Maine.

 If you have corrections and/or information to share, please leave a comment for the benefit of other researchers.